tetherless-world/ontology-engineering/docs/site_development.md

 This page contains technical documentation useful for developing your project site.

-The site is built using Jekyll, which primarily uses Markdown along with the Liquid template language.
+The site is built using Jekyll, which primarily uses [Markdown](https://www.markdownguide.org/) along with the [Liquid](https://shopify.github.io/liquid/) template language.
-Helpful documentation on Jekyll development can be found [here](https://jekyllrb.com).
+For additional info on Jekyll development, see the [official docs](https://jekyllrb.com).

 If you have questions or are experiencing difficulties, please contact Sam: stoufs2 at rpi dot edu or Shruthi: chari at rpi dot edu